-Any Player wearing tape or any other material on their hands (below the wrist) who cuts or injures an opponent during an altercation will receive a Match Penalty in addition to any other penalties imposed including for "fighting" under this rule.
+Any Player wearing tape or any other material on their hands (below the wrist) who cuts or injures an opponent during an altercation will receive a Major Penalty and an automatic Game Misconduct Penalty (5'+GMP) in addition to any other penalties imposed including for "fighting" under this rule.

-A Match Penalty shall be assessed to a Player who punches an unsuspecting or "unwilling combatant / opponent" (i.e., "sucker punch") and could cause an injury.
+A Major Penalty and an automatic Game Misconduct Penalty (5'+GMP) shall be assessed to a Player who punches an unsuspecting or "unwilling combatant / opponent" (i.e., "sucker punch") and could cause an injury.